Assistive technology (AT) is growing in popularity as local families adjust to social distancing and virtual community activities.

 “A child may be cognitively able to participate in a card game with their peers however, physically unable to hold or place cards on the table.”

-Candidates for Tech for REC work with staff to develop goals for increased independence, be paired with an appropriate assistive technology device(s) and receive follow up including goal achievement measurements completed throughout the process.
+Candidates for Assistive Technology work with staff to develop goals for increased independence, be paired with an appropriate assistive technology device(s) and receive follow up including goal achievement measurements completed throughout the process.

-Similar to the Tech for REC Program, In 2019, we supplied 687 individuals with durable medical equipment through our Assistive Technology/Medical Equipment Program.
+Similar to the Assistive Technology Program, In 2019, we supplied 687 individuals with durable medical equipment through our Assistive Technology/Medical Equipment Program.
 100% of individuals reported on a follow up survey that their needs were met.

 Just as consumers face challenges to financially gain access to durable medical equipment, the same is true for AT.
 The Ability Center believes in providing services to help individuals with disabilities thrive in their community.